fmalina/django-reveal/README.rst

 helps you do that by implementing protection and tracking of revealed details in a user friendly manner.

-Out of the box, you can:
+Out of the box features:

 ✉️ 🙋 protect access to email addresses, hide them from harvesters

 🚫 🤖 use as an alternative to discontinued ReCaptcha Mailhide

-Hide contact details in user entered text and messages as popularised by Airbnb
+Hide contact details in user entered text and messages for containment

 🔒 📞 protect access to phone numbers and track which users accessed the number